pascal-felique/NNCV/README.md

 ### Training with Curriculum Learning (Train a Teacher model)

-Two files need to be modified before starting to train with Curriculum Learning:
+The following files need to be modified before starting to train with Curriculum Learning:

 - **main.sh**: